 Mexico is a top foodie destination in the world.

-Mexican cuisine encompasses culinary practices and traditions of Maya civilization, culinary heritage of Aztecs, Spanish food traditions brought to Mexico by Spaniards after the Spanish Conquest, and Asian and African culinary traditions introduced to Mexico by the large immigrant communities.
+Mexican cuisine encompasses the culinary practices and traditions of the Maya civilization, the culinary heritage of Aztecs, Spanish food traditions brought to Mexico by Spaniards after the Spanish Conquest, and Asian and African culinary traditions introduced to Mexico by the large immigrant communities.

 As expected, Mexican cuisine is one of the most flavorsome cuisines in the world.
-And Mexican dishes belong to the best foods in the world.
+And traditional Mexican dishes and foods in Mexico belong to the best foods in the world.

 Moreover, UNESCO designated Mexican food as an intangible cultural heritage of humanity.